 Jim Dunlop Infuses Racist Trope in Scripture

-March 27, 2018 – Acting-President, Bishop Jim Dunlop refers to upcoming meeting with Black students in a staff meeting as follows: “I feel like this [situation at the Seminary] is like the Israelites who wanted to return to Egypt because the watermelon is better.”
-Multiple official complaints are filed by staff…Read more
+March 27, 2018 – Acting-President, Bishop Jim Dunlop refers to an upcoming meeting with Black students in a staff meeting as follows: “I feel like this [situation at the Seminary] is like the Israelite’s who wanted to return to Egypt because the watermelon is better.”
+Multiple official complaints are filed by…Read more

 Racism Narrative Sent to Jim Dunlop

-March 28, 2018 Philly students send Bishop Dunlop the narrative of racism at ULS/LTSP.
+March 28, 2018 Philly students send acting-president Bishop Dunlop the narrative of racism at ULS/LTSP.
 This is the same email narrative that was shared with the Student Executive Committee on March 23.
 An edited version of this narrative may be read here.
-It is important to note that at least one…Read more
+It is important to note that at least…Read more

 April 1, 2018 An additional complaint of racism is filed against Dr. Krentz with the Dean and the students faculty advisor.
 At this time more ELCA seminarians also inform their candidacy committees of racism present at ULS.
 It is important to note here that this complaint has been investigated and substantiated…Read more